Training your back and triceps together offers a host of benefits compared to training both muscle groups separately.

 - Lower the bar straight down by bending your arms.

-One benefit of superset workouts is the wide range of muscle groups exerted beyond the two main muscle groups targeted.
-Triceps and back workouts also tend to exert chest muscles.
+One benefit of superset workouts is the wide range of muscle groups that are exerted beyond the two main muscle groups targeted.
+Triceps and back workouts also tend to exert the chest muscles.

-For instance, the dumbbell bent-over row targeting the back also exerts the pectoralis major muscle of the chest.
-Similarly, the close-grip bench press targeting the triceps also exerts your chest muscles.
+For example, the dumbbell bent-over row that targets the back also exerts the pectoralis major muscle in the chest.
+Similarly, the close-grip bench press that targets the triceps also exerts your chest muscles.

-By applying these back and tricep workout routines continuously, you’ll also develop other muscle groups like your shoulders, forearms, and chest.
-This way, you’ll be achieving more from the little time you have to work out.
+By applying these back and tricep workout routines continuously, you’ll also develop other muscle groups such as your shoulders, forearms, and chest.
+In this way, you’ll achieve more in the little time you have to work out.

 DISCLAIMER: